alabamagan/WristBoneSegmentation/README.md

 This repository host the replication of the code implemented and employed in the article [1] that attempts to propose an automatic solution regarding this specific problem.

+## License

+Copyright (c) 2019-2020 Lun M. Wong.

+The use of the this software should be abided by the MIT License.

 ## Prerequisite

 - torch>=1.2.0